JulianEichen/WebDev_basics/README.md

 - Set up a “hover” effect so that the grid divs change color when your mouse passes over them, leaving a (pixelated) trail through your grid like a pen would.
 - Add a button to the top of the screen that will send the user a popup asking for the number of squares per side for the new grid.
 Once entered, the existing grid should be removed and a new grid should be generated in the same total space as before (e.g. 960px wide) so that you’ve got a new sketch pad.

-### Added features:
+### Changes And Added Features:
-- Toggle borders between squares
+- toggle borders between squares
-- Drop-down menu to chose between colors
+- drop-down menu to chose between colors

 ## 3 Calculator